kedro-org/kedro/docs/source/deployment/databricks/databricks_development_workflow.md

 Now that your project is available on Databricks, you can run it on a cluster using a notebook.

-To run the Python code from your Databricks repo, [create a new Python notebook](https://docs.databricks.com/notebooks/notebooks-manage.html#create-a-notebook) in your workspace.
+To run the Python code from your Databricks Repo, [create a new Python notebook](https://docs.databricks.com/notebooks/notebooks-manage.html#create-a-notebook) in your workspace.
 Name it `iris-databricks` for traceability and attach it to your cluster:

 ![Create a new notebook on Databricks](../../meta/images/databricks_notebook_creation.png)